Create a new user /users POST # Find a specific user /users/:userId GET # Update a specific user /users/:userId PUT # Delete a specific user /users/:userId DELETE

 Hopefully you’ll be able to see where the name comes from - every URL ends in a verb.
 Be creative, but it’s always good to have some common verbs to cover the basic (CRUD) operations;

 UPDATE.
-In terms of the URL structure before the verb, it’s petty much RESTful in terms of a parent resource followed by an identifier or a child resource.
+In terms of the URL structure before the verb, it’s petty much RESTful with a parent resource followed by an identifier and any optional child resource.
 Simples.

 You might be reading thinking this is an outrageous idea, but ask yourself why you’re so against it.
 I’d suggest telling me in the comments, but I haven’t got round to adding them yet 😉.

 Verby APIs tie in really nicely with CQS (Command Query Separataion) but I’ll talk more about that in my next post.